SkyWalker2322/COC-Clone-python/README.md

-max number of archers deployed per game = 3 max number of balloons deployed per game = 2 max no of RAGE spell deployed per game = 2 max no of HEAL spell deployed per game = 2
+max number of archers deployed per game = 3 max number of balloons deployed per game = 2 max no of RAGE spell deployed per game = 2 max no of HEAL spell deployed per game = 2 -->

+Terminal based clash of clan game developed in python